 Alecia is the OACCPP's Membership Coordinator.
 She supports and directs members and applicants who are looking for services and benefits offered by the Association.

 Alecia comes from a background of Social and Legal Services and holds a diploma as a Community Service Worker and a Paralegal.

 Her hobbies include cooking, listening to music, watching movies with her family, and watching basketball.

-Amanda is OACCPP’s Professional Development Coordinator.
-Her main responsibilities are providing support to OACCPP’s Regional Networking Initiative, coordinating webinars, organizing the Annual Conference and other professional development opportunities for OACCPP members.
+Jacqueline is OACCPP’s Professional Development Coordinator.
+Her main responsibilities are organizing workshops and webinars, providing support to regional networks, organizing the Annual Conference, and supporting OACCPP’s Professional Development committee as they strive to offer excellent professional development opportunities for OACCPP members.